 15. Mammoth Hot Springs – Mammoth

-Mammoth Hot Springs is an unusual kind of water that originates in northwestern Yellowstone.
-The warm water carries the sediment from the ancient rock and results in the terraced landscapes created from travertine limestone.
+Mammoth Hot Springs is an unusual water source in northwestern Yellowstone.
+The warm water carries the sediment from the ancient rock, resulting in the terraced landscapes created by travertine limestone.

 The terraced terra-cotta limestones and travertine welcome visitors to Mammoth Hot Springs.
 Floating water cascades down the colorful Minerva Terrace, producing a soothing waterfall effect.